-The elder advocates at Buttafuoco & Associates are ready to help New York families seek justice after the abuse or neglect of an elderly loved one.
+The New York elder abuse attorneys at Buttafuoco & Associates are ready to help New York families seek justice after the abuse or neglect of an elderly loved one.
+To learn more about how we can help, contact us for a free consultation at 1-800-NOW-HURT.

-- Their caregiver is a family member or trusted friend
+- Their abusive caregiver is a family member or trusted friend, whom they depend on for care

 - Not knowing how or where to report abuse